danielhmeir/oneness/paths.md

 A person who looks at the world and sees beyond the physical radiates a range from indigo to violet depending on the depth of experience.

-White is the color of the light that enters the body through the top of the head and goes straight through the center of the body feeding all the spheres.
+White is the color of the light that enters the body through the tip of the head and goes straight through the center of the body feeding all the spheres.

+[Here about spread of colors up and down]

 Each sphere forms a layer around the central channel and goes into a sphere below it.
 So when the white light flows in the spiritual sphere the spiritual sphere has a white core and a violet layer around it.
 Then it descends into the intellectual sphere which has the white core, then a violet layer around it and then its own blue color.
-Light flows down from the top of the head all the way to the lower abdomen and then returns back.
+Light flows down from the tip of the head all the way to the lower abdomen and then returns back.
 Each sphere opens up like a flower allowing its inner light to become the next sphere.

 As you approach Unity, your perception of reality broadens and this information about the location of levels of mind in the body may help in multiple ways.
 One way is that you can combine breathing with opening the spheres upward as flowers for God with gratitude and thus increase circulation of light and move your mind upwards into Unity.